-- a) Must be the originally fitted and homologated part with no modification allowed. - b) The exhaust air bleed system must be blocked and the external fittings on the cam cover(s) may be replaced by plates. - c) Valve spring shims maybe changed freely.

-- d) Head and base gasket see approved parts list for allowed head gaskets (per manufacturer). - e) A restrictor may be required to be fitted between the cylinder head and inlet manifold.
+- a) Must be the originally fitted and homologated part with no modification allowed. - b) The exhaust air bleed system must be blocked and the external fittings on the cam cover(s) may be replaced by plates. - c) Valve spring shims maybe changed freely. - d) Head and base gasket see Eligible Parts for Competition List for allowed head gaskets (per manufacturer). - e) A restrictor may be required to be fitted between the cylinder head and inlet manifold.
 It will be a flat plate.
 No blending or filling will be allowed with sealant or otherwise.
-See approved parts list: www.fim-live.com. - f) The minimum squish clearance (per machine) will be listed in the FIM Approved parts list available at www.fim-live.com.
+See Eligible Parts for competition List: www.fim-moto.com. - f) The minimum squish clearance (per machine) will be listed in the Eligible Parts for competition List.